sapcc/hermes/README.md

 ----

-**Hermes** is an audit trail service for OpenStack.
+**Hermes** is an audit trail service for OpenStack, originally designed for SAP's internal Openstack Cloud.

 It is named after the Futurama character, not the Greek god.

+# The idea: Audit trail for OpenStack

+OpenStack has an audit log, but no way for users to view these audit events.
+Hermes enables easy access to audit events on a tenant basis, relying on the ELK stack for storage.
+Now users can view their project level audit events through an API, or as a module in [Elektra](https://github.com/sapcc/elektra) an OpenStack Dashboard.

 It enables easy access for audit relevant events that occur from OpenStack in an Open Standards CADF Format.
 * [CADF Format](http://www.dmtf.org/sites/default/files/standards/documents/DSP0262_1.0.0.pdf)